LogicInteractive/hlffi/MASTER_PLAN_STATUS.md

 - ✅ Examples compile and run

 **Not Implemented (as planned):**
-- ❌ CMake build system (Makefile used instead)
+- ❌ CMake build system (Makefile used instead on Linux, VS solution on Windows)
-- ❌ MSVC primary target (Linux primary)
+- ✅ MSVC target - **NOW WORKING** (Visual Studio 2022 solution)
 - ❌ C++ wrappers (C API only)

 ---